jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 We're struggling during this pandemic because our political ideologies make us think middle-class life will get better once "the other side" is defeated.
 It's just not true.
 It's proven itself not to be true for the past several decades because like in any story, problems aren't solved with emotions and yelling matches, but by mastering a new and better tool.
 And if Left/Right ideologues don't understand modern Internet Age technology, what contemporary real-life problem can Right/Left policies, platforms, and screaming ideologues solve?

+Where is Hermione wand, Luke's light-saber, Galileo's telescope?

 Left and Right were meant to industrialize humanity.
-Both sides know how to give humanity great things like paved roads, indoor plumbing, and libraries filled with books and DVDs.
+The Right would collect and protect captial so it could be invested into new buildings, products, and services.
+The Left would distribute this new wealth to be sure everyone in society participated and stayed loyal to the society.
+Together, both Left/Right gave humanity great things like paved roads, indoor plumbing, and libraries filled with books and DVDs.
 Both sides did a great job.
 To a person from 1850 we're very developed.

 But now we're fully industrialized.
 The industrialization step in our technological evolution is complete.
 If we want a better future in the Internet Age, we need a new philosophy to guide us there.

 I happened to be writing this book long before the coronavirus.
 Suddenly history has given us all a sad reality check.
 Our society, and our political ideologies, are very outdated.
 We weren't, and still won't be prepared for whatever comes next in the story of life.

 To upgrade our civilization and re-attain stability, health, and happiness, ordinary people need to revamp a lot of things.
-Techvolution, a new philosophy that empowers the middle-class with custom-made tools that solve our everyday problems, will help us get there.
+Techvolution, a new philosophy that empowers the middle-class with modern custom-made tools that solve our everyday problems, will help us get there.

 <img src="https://techvolution.io/content/images/2020/04/levers-of-power.jpg" alt="Levers of Power" class="center-img" width="950" height="">
 <figcaption>The blank page.
 The starting point of creating something totally new.
 It's a scary place, and a place that every Left/Right ideologues runs away from in the Internet Age.
 Credit: Unsplash.</figcaption>